mono/website/docs/gui/gtksharp/widgets/labels.md

   - /GtkSharp:_Labels/
 ---

 Labels are used a lot in Gtk#, and are relatively simple.
 Labels emit no events as they do not have an associated X window.
-If you need to catch events, or do clipping, place it inside a EventBox widget or a Button widget.
+If you need to catch events, or do clipping, place it inside an EventBox widget or a Button widget.

 [Image:labels.png]